jaredcoderman/code-jam/user-stories.md

 As a user
 I want to see a NavBar
-So I can move around the site more easily [ MOSTLY DONE ]
+So I can move around the site more easily [ DONE ]
-- Missing: Fetch with external component

 As a user
 I want to be able to navigate to the My Projects page